 VLIVE Going Global

-Naver is Korea’s biggest web portal operator, and they will help VLIVE go global in 2022 with the help of WEVERSE.
-In 2020 and 2021, they saw the number of paid memberships increase compared to 2019, mainly because more people are looking for content at home during COVID-19.
-As their audience continues to grow, they will look to go global by first targeting Vietnam, Indonesia, Thailand, and Japan to start because there is a massive K-Pop following in each of those countries.
+Naver is Korea’s biggest web portal operator, and they will help VLIVE go global in 2023 with the help of WEVERSE.
+They will look to go global by first targeting Vietnam, Indonesia, Thailand, and Japan because each country has a massive K-Pop following.
 Since VLIVE launched six years ago, it has grown to over 35 million visitors a month, with over 85% being non-Koreans.

-VLIVE is not just a live video streaming platform; it is a kind of community where people worldwide can talk about their favorite K-Pop stars.
-They can even engage with the artist, who regularly engage with their fans.
+VLIVE is not just a live video streaming platform; it is a community where people worldwide can talk about their favorite K-Pop stars.
+They can even engage with artist who regularly engages with their fans.
 Their newly launched “Fanship” platform will feature live interactive streaming and big data technology.
 Fanship is a combination of Fan and membership.
 It is a place where fans can pay to connect with their favorite celebrities and influencers.
 Therefore VLIVE will create new value in the global entertainment market.

 Expanding into Vietnam, Indonesia, Thailand, and Japan is a no-brainer.
 Not only are they crazy about K-Pop, but they all have high smartphone penetration rates.

 5G will offer new possibilities for content creation and streaming services.
 VLIVE will offer the most realistic and immersive viewing experiences as if users are in performance venues with their favorite stars.
 They will do this with VR by releasing a VR application.
 VLIVE hopes to build K-pop VR content for mass adoption.
 Naver has partnered with local talent agencies to provide unique content, such as K-pop dance tutorials and live-streaming exclusive events.